Generating artificial digital image correlation data using physics-guided adversarial networks: Results and discussion

 \subsection{Visual evaluation}

-We begin with a visual inspection of the generated data and compare real training data to representative samples generated by the classical DIC-GAN and the physics-guided DIC-GAN.
-We refer to fake samples generated by the classical or physics-guided DIC-GAN generators as classical or physics-guided DIC-GAN samples, respectively.
+We begin with a visual inspection of the generated data and compare real training data to representative samples generated by the classical GAN and the physics-guided GAN.
+We refer to fake samples generated by the classical or physics-guided GAN generators as classical or physics-guided GAN samples, respectively.

-Figure \ref{fig:samples_real} shows real DIC data obtained during FCG experiments as described in Section \ref{subsection:data}.
-The figure contains planar displacements and \textsc{von Mises} equivalent strains of 9 data samples.
-Images belong together in the sense that the $x-$ displacement of the first sample is located at the top left of the left column.
-The corresponding $y-$ displacement is located at the same position in the middle column, and the corresponding calculated equivalent strain is located at the same position in the right column.
+Figure \ref{fig:samples_real} shows real interpolated DIC data samples obtained during FCG experiments as described in Section \ref{subsection:data}.
+The figure contains planar displacements and \textsc{von Mises} equivalent strains of 9 randomly selected data samples.
+Images belong together in the sense that the $x$-displacement of the first sample is located at the top left of the left column.
+The corresponding $y$-displacement is located at the same position in the middle column, and the corresponding calculated equivalent strain is located at the same position in the right column.
 Here, the crack path as well as the characteristic crack tip field is clearly visible.

-In Figure \ref{fig:samples_e100}, we see fake samples after 100 epochs of GAN training.
+In Figure \ref{fig:samples_e100}, we see random fake samples after 100 epochs of GAN training.
 We can often identify the initial crack on the left edge and the crack path.
 Whereas most generated displacements are visually close to real displacements, significant differences are revealed in the \textsc{von Mises} strains, which are calculated afterwards.
-Especially classical DIC-GAN samples contain inconsistencies between $x-$ and $y-$ displacements and visual artefacts.
+Especially classical GAN samples contain inconsistencies between $x-$ and $y-$ displacements and visual artefacts.
 This leads to large-scale vortexes and small-scale noise in the \textsc{von Mises} strains \textcircled{1}.
-Although far from being perfect, physics-guided DIC-GAN samples contain significantly less of these artefacts and inconsistencies and visually capture the inherent noise of the DIC system much better than classical DIC-GAN samples.
+Although far from being perfect, physics-guided GAN samples contain significantly less of these artefacts and inconsistencies and visually capture the inherent noise of the DIC system much better than classical GAN samples.
 Nevertheless, most fake samples are still visually distinguishable from real samples.
 In order to make sure the models are fully converged, we also performed some longer training runs.